BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/keycloak_realm_request.md

 ---
-name: Request for KeyCloak Realm
+name: Request for Keycloak Realm
-about: To create a set of KeyCloak Realms.
+about: To create a set of Keycloak Realms.
 title: ''
 labels: keycloak-realm, pending
 assignees: caggles, ShellyXueHan